 Why Tom Remains Static: The Power of Privilege and Entitlement

-Ultimately, the most compelling explanation for Tom's static nature lies in the power of his privilege and entitlement.
+The bottom line: the most compelling explanation for Tom's static nature lies in the power of his privilege and entitlement.
 He has been raised in a world where wealth and social status insulate him from the consequences of his actions.
 He believes that he is above the rules and that he can get away with anything, regardless of the harm he causes to others.

 This sense of entitlement prevents him from developing empathy, self-awareness, or a willingness to change.
 He is content to remain in his privileged bubble, surrounded by wealth and power, and he sees no reason to alter his behavior or beliefs.